 Texts: Luke 19:19-40 (Palm Procession); Luke 22-23 (Gospel of the Day)

 This is the age of the investigative reporter.
 Our news programs don’t just report what happened, they assign an investigative reporter to dig into the story and report on what really happened.
 The Academy-award winning “best picture,” Spotlight, is an example of investigative digging into the bare facts that priests had been sexually molesting children and the church leaders simply moved the offending priests from one parish to another.
 The depth of the abuse proved to be overwhelming.

-We when think about what happened to Jesus in the last week of his earthly life, it seems like there are a lot of unanswered questions that call for further investigation.
-We say in the Creed, “He was crucified under Pontius Pilate, died, and was buried.”
+When we think about what happened to Jesus in the last week of his earthly life, it seems like there are a lot of unanswered questions that call for further investigation.
+We say in the Apostles’ Creed, “He suffered under Pontius Pilate, was crucified, died, and was buried.”
 Those are the facts.
 But what was really going on?
 What more is there to discover.

 Luke was the investigative reporter among the four evangelists.
 He wasn’t one of Jesus’ apostles.
 He wasn’t even among the hundreds of disciples who must have followed Jesus throughout Palestine and perhaps accompanied him to Jerusalem.
 Going to Jerusalem for the national Passover would have been a usual practice.
 Luke reports Jesus and his family going there when he was a boy.
 (Luke 2:41-52) The Gospel of John reports three visits made by Jesus to Jerusalem.
 In fact, the entrance into Jerusalem with palms is placed at the beginning of Jesus’ ministry in the Fourth Gospel, not at the end.
 Luke says he investigated everything about Jesus carefully in order to write an “orderly account” (Luke 1:3).
 So today we have the results of Luke’s investigation and the orderly account he wrote about the last days of Jesus’ earthly life.

 Over the years we hear all four gospel accounts of the passion of the Christ and we sometimes, unconsciously, blend the details together.
 Today we are invited to listen—and I mean really listen!—just to Luke’s account.
 What do we learn about Jesus’ passion just from the details Luke has dug up?
 How big a story is this?